|Quarterly Escape Report

 | previous | 1 of 6 | next

-This report provides information for the second quarter (October 2013 - December 2013) of FY 2013-14 in reference to attempted escapes, escapes and recaptures from Florida's correctional facilities.
+This report provides information for the fourth quarter (April 2014 – June 2014) of Fiscal Year 2013-14 in reference to attempted escapes, escapes and recaptures from Florida’s correctional facilities.
 This report summarizes the following:

 An escape is further defined as one of the following levels: